Skip to main content

 Botanical trend palette: sage leaf, dried rose, and warm parchment.

 Botanical prints go beyond just flowers this spring.
 Leaf patterns, fern fronds, and even vegetable garden themes are appearing on nails everywhere.
 These earthy, nature-inspired designs pair beautifully with the pastel color palettes that dominate the season.
+For 15 bloom-inspired ideas you can do at home — daisies, cherry blossoms, wildflowers, and roses — my spring floral nails post is the full breakdown.
+And if you want the sage, mint, and olive backdrop for those botanicals, green spring nails has 15 more earthy ideas in the same family.

 Botanical nail art with pressed flower and fern designs